lahcenfahim/terraform-ec2-instance/README.md

-# Simple hands-on for provisioning EC2 instance in AWS Cloud.
+# Simple hands-on of provisioning an EC2 instance in AWS Cloud.